-Colonies of hornet wasps are at their peak in the late summer and their nests can contain as many as 700.
-But wasp nests are bigger still and their numbers can reach 10,000.
+Colonies of hornet wasps are at their peak in the late summer and their nests can contain as many as 700 members.
+But wasp nests are bigger and their inhabitants can reach 10,000.

 Look around the roof.
 Maybe even around your neighbour’s roof.
 Look closely at the fascias and soffits to determine if they have started to deteriorate and rot.
 If damaged, they could open up gaps that the wasps can take advantage of and get into the loft.

 Another favourite place for wasps is the area where cables enter the house, garden sheds, or garages.
 But be aware that a wasp nest can also appear in the ground.
 In this case, they would make a hole, which will be most likely covered by leaves and other debris they’ve found on the ground.

 What to do if you have a wasp nest